mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

     An image file to demonstrate dynamic loading of an image (used to prelaod images for performance and user experience).

 <b>The Namespace:</b>
-    This project uses the com.mseifert namespace.
+    This project uses the com.mseifert javascript namespace.
 In addition to this namespace, two global variables are used as shortcuts:

     $msRoot = com.mseifert